marcospont/babel-plugin-prepend/README.md

 The plugin accepts 2 options:

-* prepend: mandatory option that needs to contain the statement to be appended during transformation
+* prepend: mandatory option that needs to contain the statement to be prepended during transformation
 * accept: a filter function to accept or deny transformation on files based on the file name

 The prepend option needs to contain **1 single statement**.